Sales Summary & Analytics Guide

 Chart Purpose

-The Average Rate Chart visualizes your USDT rates over time, making it easy to spot trends, patterns, and anomalies.
+The Rate Analysis Chart visualizes both your sales volume and USDT rates over time simultaneously, making it easy to spot trends, patterns, and correlations between volume and price.

 Chart Components